Dining-Engineers/Multi-scale-Local-Binary-Pattern/README.md

 You are free to use, change, or redistribute this code in any way you want for non-commercial purposes.
-However, it is appreciated if you maintain the name of the original author.
+However, it is appreciated if you maintain the name of the original authors.

 (C) A.Rizzo, M. Bruni